ossf/criticality_score/docs/design/milestone_1.md

         * It may not be "interesting" (e.g. too few stars) and should be skipped.
         * It may have already been processed and should be skipped.
-    * Determine the set of collectors that apply to the repository.
+    * Determine the set of sources that apply to the repository.
-    * For each collector:
+    * For each source:
-        * Start collecting the signals for the current repository
+        * Start fetching the signals for the current repository
-    * Wait for all collectors to complete
+    * Wait for all sources to complete
     * Write the signals to the output.

 #### Signal Fields